-[Please Note: The ToyodaWay Game files are included with each Deluxe or Deluxe Plus Car Factory Kit purchased]
+[Please Note: The ToyodaWay Game files are included with each Deluxe or Deluxe Plus Car Factory Kit or Grand Package purchased]

 The ToyodaWay Game Set is a fun spin off of key information presented in Jeffrey K. Liker's book - The Toyota Way (McGraw-Hill 2004).
 It is a fun way to present the philosophies of the Toyoda family that are the foundation for the Toyota Production System and Lean Manufacturing.